 Books that Span Multiple Continents

-We loved reading around the world with all of you – our fellow armchair travelers.
-The Book Voyage reading challenge takes us to every corner of the globe.
+Greetings, our fellow armchair travelers!
+Throughout the year, the Book Voyage reading challenge has taken us to every corner of the globe.
 Now, we’re looking forward to reading books that span multiple continents.
 This is a great way to compare and contrast the scenery and lifestyles of different countries around the world from the comfort of one book!

 We’ve compiled a list of some of the best books set across multiple continents, including a variety of titles to suit any reading mood.
 From harrowing non-fiction memoirs and family sagas to travelogues and even a light and enjoyable holiday novel, we hope you’ll find several books worthy of your TBR list.